 But the message from this if you have a black client and a white jury, biblical references might be the worst thing you do.

 Picking Jurors and Religion

-Is there truth to this idea that deeply religious people are less likely to award compensation in injury or death cases?
+Is there truth to this idea that deeply religious people are less likely to award compensation for injury or death cases?
 I have no idea.
-There is probably some correlation but I suspect it is another thing where broad brush stereotypes fail.
+There is probably some correlation, but I suspect it is another thing where broad-brush stereotypes fail.

 I don’t really care much, either, outside of my intellectual curiosity.
 In Maryland, our voir dire is so restrictive.
 I have a better chance of figuring out the name of their third-grade teacher then I would their religious proclivities.